awsdocs/amazon-route53-docs/doc_source/traffic-policies.md

 1. Choose **Edit policy as new version**\.

-1. On the **Update description** page, type a description for the new traffic policy version\.
+1. On the **Update description** page, enter a description for the new traffic policy version\.
 We recommend that you specify a description that distinguishes this version from other versions of the same traffic policy\.
 When you create a new policy record, the value that you specify appears in the list of available versions for this traffic policy\.

 1. Choose **Next**\.